-Šiaulių Bankas Group earned EUR 12.4 million of unaudited net profit during Q1 this year
+Šiaulių Bankas Group earned EUR 11.5 million of unaudited net profit in the Q1

-The Šiaulių Bankas Group earned EUR 12.4 million of the unaudited net profit in the Q1 of this year (which is 48% more than a year ago, when net profit amounted to 8.4 million euros).
-Operating profit before impairment losses and income tax amounted to EUR 15.6 million, which is by 3% more than in the corresponding period of the previous year.
+In the Q1, Šiaulių Bankas Group earned EUR 11.5 million of unaudited net profit (7% less than a year ago, when the profit amounted to EUR 12.4 million).
+Operating profit before impairment and income tax amounted to EUR 17.1 million, which is by 10% more compared to the same period last year.

 Overview of Business Segments

 Corporate and Private Client Financing

 Although the start of the year was marked by instability and high volatility, there were positive trends in lending volumes, with the value of the loan portfolio increasing by 5% in the Q1 and by 22% over the year, to more than EUR 2.21 billion.
 EUR 309 million worth of new credit agreements were signed, an increase of 24% compared to the Q1 2021.

 The business finance portfolio grew by 4% in the Q1 and by 12% in the year (to EUR 1.22 billion).
 The amount of new loans signed was 16% higher than in the Q1 of last year and amounted to EUR 172 million.
 Due to several non-performing loans from corporate clients, these loans portfolio grew by 10% (i.e., by EUR 6.5 million) to over EUR 70 million.